-You know the answer.
+You now know the answer.
 Can you die from a panic attack?
-No, so tell yourself that.
+No. So, tell yourself that.

 During a panic attack, breathing is quickened.
-This rapid breathing, in conjunction with the other physiological changes occurring, causes you to panic even more.
+This rapid breathing, in conjunction with the other physiological changes occurring, can cause you to panic even more.

 1. Find a quiet place to sit where you won’t be disturbed.

-2. Exhale all the air in your lungs.
+2. Exhale all of the air from your lungs.